pingcap/docs-dm/en/glossary.md

 ### Migrate/migration

+The process of using the TiDB Data Migration tool to copy the **full data** of the upstream database to the downstream database.

 In the case of clearly mentioning "full", not explicitly mentioning "full or incremental", and clearly mentioning "full + incremental", use migrate/migration instead of replicate/replication.

 ## R